CMU-313/CMU-313.github.io/docs/projects/P3/index.md

 On Gradescope, submit a link to your repository and a link to one of the successful GitHub Action runs.

+## Extra Credit

+Now that you and your classmates have deployed your applications, you will be able to test out each other’s features and provide constructive feedback on your experience and how to improve them!
+Take this as an opportunity to learn about what your classmates have been working on for the past few weeks.

+Note that this is an **individual** task, unlike the rest of project.

+### Feature Review (6 pts)

+For extra credit, you will conduct reviews of features developed by three other teams' project.
+Pick **three** teams's deployment from the [public spreadsheet](https://docs.google.com/spreadsheets/d/1MjR3MC6kRoXZCfIKmrR-SAiZCXOYRsug6NzAoIhFm8Q/) to review, 1 from your own section, and 2 from other sections.

+For each team, you will submit a review of their feature(s).
+You will need to test the feature(s) as described in their UserGuide and provide feedback on the following:

+1. How was the experience of using the feature(s), would this be something you think would help enable better communication between faculty and students and why?
+2. How do you think the feature can be improved? and/or What do you think the feature did well in?
+3. Did you discover any bugs using the feature(s)?

+To qualify for extra credit, you will have to submit your review:

+- on Gradescope
+- in the appropriate sheet in the [public spreadsheet](https://docs.google.com/spreadsheets/d/1MjR3MC6kRoXZCfIKmrR-SAiZCXOYRsug6NzAoIhFm8Q/).
+There should be one sheet per team, and you should add your review to the sheet for the team you are reviewing.

 ## Grading
 To receive full credit for the checkpoint, we expect: